moxin-org/moly/README.md

 cargo packager --release --verbose   ## --verbose is optional
 ```

-To install the Moxin app from the `.deb`package on a Debian-based Linux distribution (e.g., Ubuntu), run:
+To install the Moly app from the `.deb`package on a Debian-based Linux distribution (e.g., Ubuntu), run:

 ```sh
 cd dist/
 sudo apt install ./moly_0.1.0_amd64.deb  ## The "./" part is required
 ```

-We recommend using `apt install` to install the `.deb` file instead of `dpkg -i`, because `apt` will auto-install all of Moxin's required dependencies, whereas `dpkg` will require you to install them manually.
+We recommend using `apt install` to install the `.deb` file instead of `dpkg -i`, because `apt` will auto-install all of Moly's required dependencies, whereas `dpkg` will require you to install them manually.

 To run the AppImage bundle, simply set the file as executable and then run it: